Customize your workspace in CSP || EASY!

 Brush property panel

-I like to have this panel floating above the canvas because I like to always have it at a short distance.
+I like to have this panel floating above the canvas because I like to always have it close at hand.
 With this panel I can change the size depending on what I need in my creative process.

 Subview Panel

-In the Subview panel I like to view all the references that I will need for my work and the best thing is that I can exchange between one and the other just by pressing the arrows.
+In the Subview panel I like to view all the references I will need for my work and the best thing is that I can switch between them by simply pressing the arrows.

 This is my final workspace that works for me where I have all the tools I use in my creative process at hand.
 A good workspace is one that allows you to draw without creating complications and for me this is perfect.